 - have completed no more than 12 months of full-time graduate study (or the equivalent) by start of current academic year

 Eligible fields of study are: Chemistry, Computer and Information Science and Engineering, Engineering, Geosciences, Life Sciences, Materials Research, Mathematical Sciences, Physics and Astronomy, Psychology, Social Sciences, STEM Education and Learning Research.

 Application opens: July/August

 The NSF GRFP application opens each summer when the NSF releases a new program solicitation, usually in late July.

 More information about the current year's competition, application resources, and guidelines are available in the Drexel GRFP Handbook (Drexel login required; alumni and incoming PhD students should email firstname.lastname@example.org for access).

 Info Sessions and Workshops: June-September

 UREP hosts GRFP info sessions and application workshops during the Summer Term.
 Check our events page for dates and registration information.

 Current applicants are encouraged to attend a GRFP Application Workshop.
-Workshop participants will receive access to sample essays, worksheets, and supporting materials - and - may request one-hour feedback and advising meetings with Fellowships Office advisors.
-Please watch the videos below or review the NSF GRFP website before attending an application workshop to gain a basic understanding of the program.
+Workshop participants will receive access to sample essays, worksheets, supporting materials, and opportunities for peer feedback.
+Please review the NSF GRFP website before attending an application workshop to gain a basic understanding of the program.